moonytheloony/Blog-Web/content/post/Patterns for Asynchronous Services Dynamic Property Value Reader.md

 3. You want to maintain readability of the input while parsing deep nested objects.

 #### Solution
 In essence, this is a utility function of recursive nature.
-When given an input, it recursively makes calls to itself to dig deeper into the object if the target object is deeply nested and it can run simple filter conditions on lists, currently only the **equals** operator is supported but you can add support for more operators as per your needs.
-The beauty of this utility lies in the input that it accepts which can be easily configured and stored in a database or a configuration file.
+When given an input, it recursively makes calls to itself to dig deeper into the object if the target object is deeply nested.
+It can run simple filter conditions on lists for which currently only the **equals** operator is supported.
+However, you can add support for more operators as per your needs.
+The beauty of this utility lies in the intuitive string input that it accepts which can be easily configured and stored in a database or a configuration file.

 #### Source Code
 You can download the source code of the implementation from my GitHub repository here.